How to Get Your Insurance License in New Mexico (2026)

 | PSI Exam Fee (per line) | $75 | Required |

-All state and government fees are non-refundable.
+Confirm current state and government fee policies before paying.
 Education costs vary by provider and package.
 Fingerprinting is required for all first-time applicants before submitting the license application.

 The New Mexico PSI Insurance Exam — What to Expect